Dezenix/frontend-html-css-js/README.md

 </div>

 <h2 align="center">About the Repository</h2>

-So we are on a mission to make thinks easy and convinient for all the user who just want to save their time.
-This repository consist of all the developmnet Componets that are being used while coding a end to end webiste along with fully coded component there out in HTML, CSS and JS.
-Main goal is to save your time by providing the complete code snippet with fully responsiv desgin of all the component that you use on day to day coding.
-On the later stage the project is palnned to be get converted into the library so that the component created can directly be used by importing and calling throgh class.
-We always encourage the new ideas.
-Feel free to get in touch with us and join our discord server for the updates.
+We are on a mission to make things easy and convenient for all the users who just want to save their time.
+This repository consists of all the development components that are being used while coding an end to end website along with fully coded components in HTML, CSS and JS.
+The main goal is to save your time by providing the complete code snippet with a fully responsive design of all the components that you may use in your development journey.
+At the later stage, the project is planned to be get converted into a library so that the components created can directly be used by importing and calling through classes.
+We always encourage new ideas.
+Feel free to get in touch with us and join our [discord server](https://discord.gg/F3TtF5AHKz) for updates.

 ## ⚒️ Contribution Guidelines